 As discussed on draft SEIR p.
 3.C-40, although City College adopted a facilities master plan in March 2019, this facilities master plan does not provide adequate information to develop a quantitative cumulative impact analysis as part of the draft SEIR.
 The approach to the cumulative impact analysis with respect to City College is also described on draft SEIR pp. 3.A-10 to 3.A-14.
-This section describes the available information of the facilities master plan projects and, the potential bond measure, and acknowledges that the facilities master plan projects may change depending on funding availability.
+This section describes the available information of the facilities master plan projects, the potential bond measure, and acknowledges that the facilities master plan projects may change depending on funding availability.
 The draft SEIR noise section qualitatively assesses the impacts of the various City College Ocean Campus projects.

-The cumulative construction noise impacts are analyzed based on the closest cumulative project where concurrent construction would have the potential to cumulatively increase noise levels at existing sensitive receptors.
-Archbishop Riordan High School is the closest sensitive receptor to the project site and east basin where some City College facilities master plan projects could be constructed (see draft SEIR p.
+The cumulative construction noise impacts are based on the closest cumulative project where concurrent construction would have the potential to cumulatively increase noise levels at existing sensitive receptors.
+Archbishop Riordan High School is the closest sensitive receptor to the project site and east basin where some facilities master plan projects could be constructed (see draft SEIR p.
 3.C-38).
-As described in RTC Chapter 5, the Draft draft_SEIR Revisions, on RTC-p.
-5-13.A-14, the recently passed-City College bond measure project list presented to the City College Board of Trustees in 2019 does not include the East Basin Parking Garage.
-The garage, which is the closest cumulative project to Archbishop Riordan High School but now less likely tomay not be constructed concurrently with the proposed project.
-The new Diego Rivera Theater and a smaller STEAM building, which were identified as potential bondfunded improvementsprojects when presented to the City College Board of Trustees in 2019, replaced the Performing Arts Education Center on the east basin.
+As described in RTC Chapter 5, Draft SEIR Revisions, on RTC p.
+Error!
+Bookmark not defined., the recently passed City College bond measure does not include the East Basin Parking Garage, which is the closest cumulative project to Archbishop Riordan High School but now less likely to be constructed concurrently with the proposed project.
+The new Diego Rivera Theater and a smaller STEAM building, which were identified as potential bondfunded improvements, replaced the Performing Arts Education Center on the east basin.
 These projects would be approximately 300 feet from Archbishop Riordan High School.
 The analysis in the draft SEIR is therefore conservative, in that it assumed that City College would construct the East Basin Parking Garage concurrent with the Balboa Reservoir project, and that it would be the closest cumulative project to a sensitive receptor at 80 feet away.
 Therefore, the cumulative analysis appropriately considers the growth and development information available for the City College Ocean Campus at the time of the draft SEIR preparation.